 If all you want is a quick but healthy dinner, stop by my favorite grocery store ever: Whole Foods Market.

-Whole Foods [20 Glasshouse St, Soho] has so many fantastic choices when it comes to healthy groceries, but this one near Piccadilly Circus also has a cafe where you can have delicious soups, plates, and salads.
-Almost everything is organic and there many vegetarian options available.
+Whole Foods has so many fantastic choices when it comes to healthy groceries, but this one near Piccadilly Circus also has a cafe where you can have delicious soups, plates, and salads.
+Almost everything is organic and there are many vegetarian options available.
 A great spot for a quick and healthy meal!